xloem/please-email-me-github/README.md

   - Can specify more media formats and (if logged in, on some videos) can get the original quality upload (for niconico)
   - Fixed niconico cutting out during downloads (heartbeat implementation)
   - Almost full support for live.nicovideo.jp livestreams (both RTMP and HLS)
+  - Ability to download content by tag.
+Usage: `youtube-dl "nicosearch<desired number of results>:<tag value>"`.
+Example: `youtube-dl "nicosearch100:ytpmv"` will download the 100 latest videos tagged as YTPMV on niconico.

 - BiliBili
     - Added supports for comments / subtitle overlays
     - Added ?p=2 page notation to be able to download multiple videos from a single bilibili link, instead of only being able to download the first one